-The following is a list of errata that still exist in all products running AOS version R11.10.6.
+The following is a list of errata that still exist in all products running AOS version R11.10.7.

-- On units that support auto-config zero touch provisioning, the routed Ethernet ports and the VLAN 1 interface are not getting set to DHCP when no startup-config is present. - The Verizon Novatel USB 551L USB LTE modem is not recognized by the NetVanta 3140. - Making any changes in the GUI for an Ethernet interface configured for DHCP causes the DHCP client to perform a DHCP release/renew on that interface when the changes are applied. - A few legacy cellular interface commands were incorrectly removed when USB LTE support was added.
+- The Verizon Novatel USB 551L USB LTE modem is not recognized by the NetVanta 3140. - Making any changes in the GUI for an Ethernet interface configured for DHCP causes the DHCP client to perform a DHCP release/renew on that interface when the changes are applied.

+• A few legacy cellular interface commands were incorrectly removed when USB LTE support was added.
 The removed commands include: